 I received my J.D. from Yale Law School where I concentrated on law and economics and international law.
-During law school I was a summer associate at Donovan, Leisure, Rogovin, Hugue and Schiller in Washington, D.C. and Latham and Watkins in New York.
+During law school I was a summer associate at Donovan Leisure, Rogovin, Hugue and Schiller in Washington, D.C. and Latham and Watkins in New York.
 After graduation from Yale I spent one year as an associate at Latham in New York and four years as an associate at Wilson Sonsini Goodrich & Rosati in Silicon Valley.
 At Latham I worked on a wide variety of transactional and litigation matters in several different industries, including oil, retail, real estate, film production, food, and media.
 At WSGR, I worked on transactions for startups, public companies, investment banks and venture funds, including debt and equity offerings, mergers and acquisitions, and IP matters, predominantly in the high technology sector.

 Prior to attending Yale, I received a Ph.D. in Political Science from the Department of Politics and Sociology at the University of London’s Birkbeck College.
 The Department is now known as just the Department of Politics.
 It was founded by Bernard Crick, the democratic socialist and political philosopher, who was perhaps best known as the biographer of Orwell.
 While I was there Paul Hirst was Department Chair and the historian Ben Pimlott was in residence.
-Rights and Revolution is based on my doctoral work at London including two months of field work in Nicaragua during the Sandinista period.
-My advisor was Arthur Lipow, who had been a student of Seymour Martin Lipset, and is the author of a very valuable book, Authoritarian Socialism in America: Edward Bellamy and the Nationalist Movement.
+Rights and Revolution is based on my doctoral thesis at London including two months of field work in Nicaragua during the Sandinista period.
+My advisor was the late Arthur Lipow, who had been a student of Seymour Martin Lipset, and is the author of a very valuable book, Authoritarian Socialism in America: Edward Bellamy and the Nationalist Movement.

 Prior to my move to London, I studied under and worked closely with the late Hal Draper including work as a research assistant on his two multi-volume projects Karl Marx’s Theory of Revolution and the Marx-Engels Cyclopedia.
 Hal was a major influence on the free speech movement including on its best known figure, Mario Savio.
 His pamphlets The Two Souls of Socialism and The Mind of Clark Kerr rival Orwell in the genre of incisive political and intellectual commentary.
 Hal may be best known, however, for his translation of the complete poems of Heinrich Heine (an “awesome achievement,” according to one reviewer – indeed).
 Hal and I co-authored a book, The Hidden History of the Equal Rights Amendment, which has had its own mini-“hidden history.”
-Nonetheless, it was finally be published this year by the Center for Socialist History.
+Nonetheless, it was finally published recently by the Center for Socialist History.
 My new foreword to the book explains the path it took to publication and why I believe it to be of relevance today.

 After my residence in London, I received a two year MacArthur Fellowship in International Peace and Security from the Social Science Research Council and went, first, to Harvard’s Center for International Affairs and then to the University of California’s Graduate School of International Relations and Pacific Studies on the U.C.
 San Diego campus as well as the Center for U.S.-Mexican Studies at UCSD.
 I returned to the Center a few years later while in law school to do research on NAFTA and labor rights.